Please help support the American Music Preservation site.

 Read about the contest between two Massachusetts choruses, included selected male voices from the Stoughton Musical Society at

 A second choral society was organized in Stoughton on January 1, 1802.
+It was sometimes called "Ye Olde Musical Society" but the official name was The Musical Society in Stoughton (or MSIS).

 The only difference between the two societies was that only Stoughtonresidents could join this singing group.
 Many of them also belonged to the older Stoughton Musical Society.
 For example, the first President of this choral society was Capt.
 Samuel Talbot, who also served at the same time as Vice President of the Stoughton Musical Society.